0x7df/0x7df.github.io/content/cuda-basics-part-1.md

 (hosts) and GPUs (devices) working in conjunction, and that the application runs on the CPU host, handing specific, highly [data-parallel](http://queue.acm.org/detail.cfm?id=1365499) parts of the program off to the device as and when appropriate.
-Also , we assume initially that the CPU part is basically serial; that is, we're not combining CUDA with [MPI](http://www.mpi-forum.org/) at this stage.
+Also, we assume initially that the CPU part is basically serial; that is, we're not combining CUDA with [MPI](http://www.mpi-forum.org/) at this stage.

 To exploit this kind of architecture, it's necessary to *kernelise* the
-code: identify parts of it suitable for a high level of concurrency, turn them into kernel functions that are handed over to the GPU device.
+code: identify parts of it suitable for a high level of concurrency, then turn them into kernel functions that are handed over to the GPU device.
 These will typically be portions of the code that are highly data-parallel - i.e. loops over large sets of data items where the iterations of the loops are independent of each other.
-A nice example is a simple "DAXPY" loop (i.e. a double precision *Ax* + *y* vector addition) or "DAXBY" loop (*Ax* × *y*), implemented here in C:
+A nice example is a simple "DAXPY" loop (i.e. a double precision $Ax + y$ vector addition) or "DAXBY" loop ($Ax \times y$), implemented here in C:

+    :::c
     void vectorAdd(int n, double a, double *x, double *y) {
         for (int i = 0; i < n; ++i) {
             y[i] = a*x[i] + y[i];